 Space: evolution of consciousness / awareness from egocentric to ethnocentric and to world-centric worldviews.

-This article also refers to a possible paradigm shift by international development actors to include these major changes in their development cooperation – and to consider how these processes are affected by the world’s complex systemic crises (economic, financial, education, hunger, poverty, inequalities, ethnic / religious fundamentalism, ecological, corruption, etc.)
+This article also refers to a possible paradigm shift by international development actors to include these major changes in their development cooperation processes – and to consider how these processes are affected by the world’s complex systemic crises (economic, financial, education, hunger, poverty, inequalities, ethnic / religious fundamentalism, ecological, corruption, etc.)

-A. A RURAL INNOVATION PROCESS WITHIN A COMPLEX ADAPTIVE SYSTEM
+PART A: A RURAL INNOVATION PROCESS WITHIN A COMPLEX ADAPTIVE SYSTEM

+Creativity refers to an individual or collective state of mind that permits a new idea to emerge leading to an invention, i.e. the first idea about a new product, method, process.
+An innovation arises once an invention is developed and applied on a commercial scale.

-Farmers / rural entrepreneurs (like all human beings) can be seen in themselves as open complex adaptive systems as they interact and adjust continuously to the environment in which they live.
-In so doing, they each go through a learning process leading them to change their daily actions / behaviour; knowledge, capabilities and skills; values and beliefs, their way of thinking, motivation and working traits; and even their role or function in society.
+Farmers / rural entrepreneurs (like all human beings) can be seen in themselves as open complex adaptive systems as they interact and adjust continuously to the environment in which they live – for example, changing weather conditions, emerging new markets, political changes, etc. In so doing, they each go through a learning process leading them to change their daily actions / behaviour; knowledge, capabilities and skills; values and beliefs, their way of thinking, motivation and working traits; and even their role or function in the community.